pslowak/sparseth/README.md

 received events are not tampered with (integrity) or selectively omitted (completeness).

-> See the [Smart Contract Compatibility Guide](https://github.com/pslowak/sparseth/wiki/Smart-Contract-Compatibility-Guide) to see how to make your smart contract compatible with SPARSETH's event mode.
+> See the [Smart Contract Compatibility Guide](https://github.com/pslowak/sparseth/wiki/Smart-Contract-Compatibility-Guide) to learn how to make your smart contract compatible with SPARSETH's event mode.

 ### Sparse Mode